Negitro/edo-nero.github.io/_portfolio/31_tran_phen_chem_react.md

 ---
-title: "Transport phenomena and chemical"
+title: "Transport phenomena and chemical reactors"
-excerpt: ""
+excerpt: "at the Polytechnic of Turin"
 collection: portfolio
 ---